The Android 14 platform includes behavior changes that might affect your app.

 Version 5.2 of the Bluetooth Core Specification and requests

 the BLE ATT MTU to 517 bytes when the first GATT client requests an MTU using

 To address this change and make your app more robust, consider the following options:

-a reasonable value that can be accommodated by the peripheral.
-The final
+with a reasonable value that can be accommodated by the peripheral.
+The

-negotiated value will be a minimum of the Android requested value and the remote
+final negotiated value will be a minimum of the Android requested value and

 - Implementing this fix could require a firmware update for peripheral

 - Alternatively, limit your GATT characteristic writes based on the minimum